akbaritabar/akbaritabar.github.io/docs/CV_MD/Aliakbar_Akbaritabar_CV.md

 ### Public outreach and other service
 06/2020 - present, maintaining a public calendar of __Computational Social Science Events Worldwide__ [https://akbaritabar.github.io/CV_MD/CSS_events_calendar.html](https://akbaritabar.github.io/CV_MD/CSS_events_calendar.html)

+24/05/2022, Interview with MPIDR's press department on "How to Use Bibliometric Data for Demographic Research", [https://www.demogr.mpg.de/en/news_events_6123/news_press_releases_4630/news/how_to_use_bibliometric_data_for_demographic_research_10784](https://www.demogr.mpg.de/en/news_events_6123/news_press_releases_4630/news/how_to_use_bibliometric_data_for_demographic_research_10784)

+21/05/2022, invited talk in African Science Day entitled "Development and Global Migration of Scholars: Trends and Patterns revealed by Bibliometric Data", a collaboration with: Emilio Zagheni, Tom Theile, Asli Ebru Sanliturk, and Maciej J. Dańko, hosted by African Development Initiative e.V.
+(ADI e.V.), Rostock, Germany

+01/2021, Interview with MPIDR's press department: "Aliakbar Akbaritabar Is New Researcher at the Digital and Computational Demography Lab", [https://www.demogr.mpg.de/en/news_events_6123/news_press_releases_4630/news/aliakbar_akbaritabar_is_new_researcher_at_the_digital_and_computational_demography_lab_8769](https://www.demogr.mpg.de/en/news_events_6123/news_press_releases_4630/news/aliakbar_akbaritabar_is_new_researcher_at_the_digital_and_computational_demography_lab_8769)

 2011 - 2015, Founder of [www.OnlineSNA.wordpress.com](https://onlinesna.wordpress.com/) website for publishing scientific contents about Social Network Analysis.
 (104 posts in Persian)